 You can make them using our Instant Pot poached eggs instructions as well.
 For this all you need are a few silicone muffin cups, I use these for air frying these babies too.

 Popping your eggs in the oven and baking them is so simple to do.
 It might take a bit longer but they’ll come out cooked perfectly every single time.
 You can literally add the egg white and yolk and let you oven cook it low and slow.
+Then use your hard boiled eggs to make our crack chicken deviled eggs or egg salad sandwiches.

 A lot of people will fill a muffin tin or even a baking pan full of eggs and cook them this way to be able to do a lot in a short amount of time.